MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-11-19-tlol-part-6-dataset-generation.markdown

 Now, this `metadata.db` SQLite database allows us to query our dataset for useful information.
 For instance, we can find out how many replay files we have for each champion.
-For instance, we may be interested to know how many `Miss Fortune` and `Nami` replay files we have specifically using this query:
+For instance, we may be interested to know how many `Miss Fortune` and `Nami` replay files we have using this query:

 {% highlight sql %}
 SELECT playerGame.champ, count(playerGame.champ)